ssantellanes/ssantellanes.github.io/_pages/about.md

 ## Sand Point Earthquake and Tsunami

 I have been working hard on modeling the Sand Point earthquake and its attendant tsunami to investigate how the smallest earthquake of 2020-2021 Alaskan sequence was able to produce the largest tsunami of the trio.
-More on that coming soon! - Jan 2022
+More on that coming soon! - June 2023